What Is Standard Form of Office Lease?

 - Restricting tenants against subleasing or assigning a specific number of occupants per floor to prevent overcrowding

 These restrictions also apply to the current occupants of the building or any party affiliated with the landlord.

 The landlord's right to recapture is normally a negotiated right, depending on the terms that were agreed upon.
 For each lease, a tenant's request for the landlord's consent to an assignment or sublease is the most common event that may trigger the landlord's right to recapture all or a portion of the premises.

 A provision in a lease agreement mandates that a description of the transaction needs to be included when a landlord maintains a right of first offer.
 The subtenant or proposed assignee should be included in the details.
 In a right of first refusal situation, in order to trigger the recapture rights or consent, the landlord needs to deliver the sublease or assignment.
 Various recapture rights may be imposed by the landlord, such as:

 - Terminating the lease

 - Preserving the allowance to sublet the area proposed for sublease

 - Who is responsible for the construction costs in a partial recapture?

 - What responsibilities will the assignee, subtenant, or landlord have regarding the recaptured area?

 If you need help with the standard form of office lease, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.